 Please make sure to read our camp policies and procedures.

 Each camper is expected to bring their own non-perishable, non-microwavable lunch and at least one snack (two if they are staying for Extended Day).
+Please note that the museum is not a nut-free facility.

 • The museum is not be able to refrigerate or microwave any meals.